SoftwareAG/c8y-docs/src/render/guides/edge/installation/setting-up-the-environment.html.md

 >**Info**: In the Virtualbox, the configuration is in the “Global Tools” tab in the upper right corner.

-Click **Create** to set a host only network interface for VM.
+1. Click **Create** to set a host only network interface for VM.

-Navigate to **File** > **Preferences** > **Network** to check the network settings.
+1. Navigate to **File** > **Preferences** > **Network** to check the network settings. <br>
 <img src="/guides/images/edge/edge-vm-nat-network.png" name="Configure network" style="width:75%;"/>

-In the "NAT Network" tab, click the plus icon to add a new network.
+1. In the "NAT Network" tab, click the plus icon to add a new network.

-In the "Name" field, enter a name for the new network, e.g. "NatNetwork".
+1. In the "Name" field, enter a name for the new network, e.g. "NatNetwork".

-Click the settings icon on the right and make sure that “Enable network” is activated, which is the default.
-This network interface is used for outbound Internet/Intranet access.
+1. Click the settings icon on the right and make sure that “Enable network” is activated, which is the default.
+This network interface is used for outbound Internet/Intranet access. <br>
 <img src="/guides/images/edge/edge-vm-nat-network-details.png" name="NAT network details" style="width:75%;"/>

-Switch to the “Host-only Networks” tab and click the plus icon to add a new host-only network.
-“VirtualBox Host-Only Ethernet Adapter” will be created.
+1. Switch to the “Host-only Networks” tab and click the plus icon to add a new host-only network.
+“VirtualBox Host-Only Ethernet Adapter” will be created.>br>
 <img src="/guides/images/edge/edge-vm-host-only-networks.png" name="NAT network details" style="width:75%;"/>

-Click the settings icon on the right and make sure that IP and mask is set to the following values:
+1. Click the settings icon on the right and make sure that IP and mask is set to the following values:

 * IP: 192.168.56.1
 * Mask: 255.255.255.0

 <img src="/guides/images/edge/edge-vm-host-only-details.png" name="NAT network details" style="width:75%;"/>

-Click the "DHCP Server" tab and make sure that the DHCP server is not enabled.
+1. Click the "DHCP Server" tab and make sure that the DHCP server is not enabled.

 <img src="/guides/images/edge/edge-vm-dhcp.png" name="NAT network details" style="width:75%;"/>

 The VirtualBox now is installed and the network is set.

+### Setting up port forwarding

+Follow the steps below, to setup port forwarding.

+1. In the Virtual Box, click **Settings**.
+Under settings, click **Network** and then click **Port forwarding**.

+2. In the “Port Forwarding Rules” window, click the plus (+) icon.
+Add the details for the HTTP port as shown below.<br>
+The Host IP is the Operating System IP address on which Edge VM is running.
+Host port is "80" for HTTP.
+Guest IP is the Edge VM IP address which is always "192.168.56.120" and Guest port is "80".

+1. Follow the same steps and add details for other incoming and outgoing traffic, see [Prerequisites -> Network connectivity](#prerequisites).
+Once all port details have been added, it should look similar to the following screenshot:

+1. Click **OK** in the "Port Forwarding Rules" window and then in the "Settings" window to complete port forwarding on Edge VM.
+1.

 ### Starting the virtual machine